 The project is mainly supported by the federation of German employers' associations in the metal and electrical engineering industries (GESAMTMETALL).

-These informations comes from the official website, copyright © Science on Stage.
+Informations from the official website, copyright Science on Stage.